 Sapin II, the new French anti-corruption law, has been in effect for nearly a year now.
 The new law required companies with operations in France to implement compliance programs, created a new French anti-bribery agency, and created a judicial agreement similar in structure to the U.S. deferred prosecution agreement (“DPA”).

-In a webcast with Securities Docket on February 27, Xavier Oustalniol of StoneTurn, Daniel Kadar of Reed Smith and Dominique Laymand of Ipsen will provide an update on how these changes in French law are impacting companies and whistleblowers.
+In a recent webcast with Securities Docket, Xavier Oustalniol of StoneTurn, Daniel Kadar of Reed Smith and Dominique Laymand of Ipsen provided an update on how these changes in French law are impacting companies and whistleblowers.

 - A Look at the Anti-Corruption Landscape